-We have audited the accompanying Standalone financial statements ofM/s.
-Ambition Mica Limited ("the Company") which comprises the Balance Sheet as at March31 2019 the Statement of Profit and Loss (including Other Comprehensive income) theStatement of Changes in Equity and the Cash Flow Statement for the year ended on thatdate and a summary of significant accounting policies and other explanatory information(hereinafter referred to as "the standalone financial statements").
+We have audited the accompanying Standalone Financial statements of M/s.
+Ambition MicaLimited ("the Company") which comprises the Balance Sheet as at March31 2019 the Statement of Profit and Loss (including Other Comprehensive income) theStatement of Changes in Equity and the Cash Flow Statement for the year ended on thatdate and a summary of significant accounting policies and other explanatory information(hereinafter referred to as "the standalone financial statements").

 Basis for Opinion